 We’ll also explore frontend frameworks and backend technologies.

-For around $20, you can learn a new programming language.
+For around $20, you can learn a new skill like HTML & CSS.

 How do I know?

 I’ve done it.